hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

 The following keys can be used to configure the provider.

-* `credentials` - (Optional) Contents of a file that contains your service account private key in JSON format.
+* `credentials` - (Optional) The path or contents of a file that contains your service account private key in JSON format.
 You can download your existing [Google Cloud service account file] from the Google Cloud Console, or you can create a new one from the same page.